NHOrus/srwq-compilation/episode-42.md

 You blink as Kusuha finishes the story.
 "Woah, thats... thats pretty heavy."

-"But...Why are you asking me this?
+"But...
+Why are you asking me this?
 Did you meet another Duminuss?
 Gilliam said he'd seen another, but it didn't attack him."

 "I... guess I just wanted to know what the fuss was about.
 That giant turkey flapping about, causing a ruckus...
 I wanted to know what the story was."